Independent Occupational Therapist

 The use of equipment to help residents to achieve a greater degree of independence.

-The Single Assessment Process: An overview (PDF File 83KB)
+The Single Assessment Process: An overview

 What you need to know about this guidance and how it will impact on elderly people and the key workers involved in their care.